aabiji/reel/readme.md

 ```

 TODO -> audio playback:
-- see if there are hardware devices for decoding audio -- there are none
+- see if there are hardware devices for decoding audio -- there are but I'll need to revisit that topic
-- Read stackoverflow audio explainers
+- Handle partial audio frames
-- read encode_audio.c and understand what's going on
-- implement a decode_audio_sample function
-- play audio using sdl2 audiostream
+- Fix the audio playback choppiness
-- ???
 - Use debugger to trace the code execution path
 - Sync audio to video
 - implement some sort of frame scheduling. right now we're just rendering